GSA/fedramp-automation/documents/adr/0009-constraint-based-help-docs.md

 ## Possible Solutions

-There are multiple approaches for the team and larger community to consider.
+The team considered multiple approaches listed below.

 1. Do nothing, keep the development and use of constraints as-is, encourage users to manually reference documentation to help correct or improve OSCAL-based content for FedRAMP packages.